CS3219-AY2526Sem1/cs3219-ay2526s1-project-g01/ai/usage-log.md

 - Verified proper integration with validatePasswordResetToken and confirmPasswordReset API functions
 - Modified to improve code readability and maintainability with additional comments
 - Modified to standardize styling and layout with existing auth pages

+---

+## Entry 34

+# Date/Time:

+2025-10-21 20:30

+# Tool:

+GitHub Copilot (Claude Sonnet 4.5)

+# Prompt/Command:

+Create a user account management page at /account with profile settings and password change functionality, matching the design and validation patterns from the signup page.
+Save buttons should only be enabled when fields are changed or filled, and disabled states should be visually obvious.
+Simulate API calls with timeouts and show toast notifications for success.

+# Output Summary:

+- Created /account page with three sections: Email Address (read-only), Profile (editable username), and Password (current, new, confirm fields)
+- Implemented password strength validation and match checking identical to signup page, with visual indicators for requirements
+- Added password visibility toggles for all password fields
+- Save Changes button for username only enabled when username is changed; disabled state shows helper text and styling
+- Save Changes button for password only enabled when all fields are filled; disabled state shows helper text and styling
+- Simulated API calls for both profile and password changes using setTimeout
+- Used toast notifications for success, matching app style
+- Comprehensive comments and region organization for maintainability
+- AI disclosure header included at top of file

+# Action Taken:

+- [ ] Accepted as-is
+- [x] Modified
+- [ ] Rejected

+# Author Notes:

+- Validated all button enable/disable logic and visual feedback for disabled states
+- Ensured password validation and UX matches signup page for consistency
+- Confirmed toast notifications and simulated API calls work as expected
+- Code is clean, modular, and easy to maintain